retrozinndev/colorshell/README.md

 ### ℹ️ Source
 All wallpapers inside this repo are not made by me!
 You can find all sources inside the [`WALLPAPERS.md`](https://github.com/retrozinndev/Hyprland-Dots/blob/ryo/WALLPAPERS.md) file.

+## 🌐 Internationalization
+This Shell supports i18n.
+Currently, it supports the following languages:
+- English (United States), maintained by [@retrozinndev](https://github.com/retrozinndev)
+- Português (Brasil), maintained by [@retrozinndev](https://github.com/retrozinndev)

+Don't see your language here?
+You can contribute and make translations too! <br>
+To do so, fork this repository, translate your fork, then open a pull request to this repository, simple as that!

 ## ⚙️ Installation
 See the Installation Guide on [Wiki/Installation].